adamrt/sane-term/README.md

 __Common Issues__

 When you start a term you may find your environment variables are not set.
 This is the proper, yet unexpected behavior.
-You can read about it here https://github.com/adamrt/sane-term/issues/6 but gist is that your ~/.profile is not being read.
+You can read about it here https://github.com/adamrt/sane-term/issues/6 but the gist is that your `~/.profile` is not being read.
 Non-login shells read from `~/.bashrc` instead.
-You can do the following to fix it.
+Put the following in your `~/.bashrc` (create it if necessary).

 ```
-# ~/.bashrc
 source /etc/profile
 source ~/.profile
 ```